open-telemetry/opentelemetry-specification/specification/logs/api.md

 ## Concurrency requirements

-For languages which support concurrent execution the Logs Bridge APIs provide specific guarantees and safeties.
+For languages which support concurrent execution the Logs APIs provide specific guarantees and safeties.

 **LoggerProvider** - all methods are safe to be called concurrently.

 **Logger** - all methods are safe to be called concurrently.

-## Artifact Naming

-The Logs Bridge API is not intended to be called by application developers directly, and SHOULD include documentation that discourages direct use.
-However, in the event OpenTelemetry were to add a user facing API, the Logs Bridge API would be a natural starting point.
-Therefore, Log Bridge API artifact, package, and class names MUST NOT include the terms "bridge", "appender", or any other qualifier that would prevent evolution into a user facing API.

 ## References